MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Conclusion

 \section{Conclusion}

-In this paper, we presented MobileFineTuner, the first unified open-source framework that enables practical large language model (LLM) fine-tuning directly on commodity mobile phones.
-MobileFineTuner addresses fundamental system challenges—particularly limited memory capacity and strict energy budgets—through a set of novel system-level optimizations, including parameter sharding, gradient accumulation, and energy-aware computation scheduling.
-Our design demonstrates that on-device LLM fine-tuning is not only feasible but can be performed efficiently across multiple model architectures and training configurations.
-Beyond its implementation, MobileFineTuner provides new insights into the behavior of large-model training under mobile hardware constraints and establishes a foundation for future research on resource-aware, privacy-preserving on-device learning.
+In this paper, we presented MobileFineTuner, a mobile-native open-source framework for on-device LLM fine-tuning on commodity mobile phones.
+MobileFineTuner provides new insights into the behavior of large-model training under mobile hardware constraints and establishes a foundation for future research on resource-aware, privacy-preserving on-device learning.
 Looking forward, we plan to extend MobileFineTuner to support heterogeneous mobile platforms and hardware accelerators, and to explore integrating federated and collaborative LLM fine-tuning across mobile devices.
 We believe MobileFineTuner opens a promising new direction for mobile systems research by enabling large-scale learning capabilities to move closer to user data and end devices.